FREE TRIAL: 30 days of Prime Video's premium TV shows and movies for free from Prime Video

 Okja is an action-adventure movie that centres on the special relationship between a young girl, Mija, and a massive animal or super-pig called Okja.

-When a multinational conglomerate takes Okja for themselves, Mija embarks on a dangerous rescue mission to bring her best friend home.
+When a multinational conglomerate takes Okja, Mija embarks on a dangerous rescue mission to bring her best friend home.
 The movie is directed by the acclaimed Bong Joon-ho and boasts an ensemble cast featuring Ahn Seo-hyun, Tilda Swinton, Lily Collins and Jake Gyllenhaal.

 For better or worse, Netflix doesn't seem to be getting enough of Adam Sandler as the actor has a lucrative multi-film contract with the streaming service.
 Yet, The Meyerowitz Stories (New and Selected) isn't an Adam Sandler movie per se.
 He stars in it, sure, but we're talking about a much better alternative to critical flops like The Do-Over and The Ridiculous Six.

 The Meyerowitz Stories (New and Selected) follows a group of dysfunctional adult siblings who live in the shadow of their father.
 Besides Sandler, it also stars Ben Stiller, Dustin Hoffman, Emma Thompson and Elizabeth Marvel.
 A family dramedy, the flick is quirky, bittersweet and sophisticated, showcasing some tremendous and memorable performances.
-Think of it as the good Adam Sandler film on Netflix, if you must.
+Think of it as one of the good Adam Sandler films on Netflix, if you must.

-This masterful drama was nominated for four Academy Awards, so you know you'll be in for a treat.
-Mudbound follows two families, one black and one white, pitted against one another by a ruthless social hierarchy.
-However, things start to change when two of their loved ones return home after World War II having forged an uneasy friendship.
+This masterful drama was nominated for 4 Academy Awards, so you know you'll be in for a treat.
+Mudbound follows 2 families, 1 black and 1 white, pitted against each another by a ruthless social hierarchy.
+However, things start to change when 2 of their loved ones return home after World War II having forged an uneasy friendship.
 The movie tackles issues surrounding racism and PTSD, encouraging viewers to challenge any preconceived notions about race and gender.